RimworldTogether/Guide/src/features/raiding.md

 # Raiding
 Traveling towards another player's settlement will allow you to raid it in different ways.

-## Step 1 - Getting to the settlement
+## How to use
-Get a `caravan` to the settlement of the player you want to raid.
+* Get a `caravan` to the settlement of the player you want to raid.

-## Step 2 - Selecting the visit mode
-If the player you are trying to raid is online, you are given the option to engage into an `online raid`.
+* If the player you are trying to raid is online, you are given the option to engage into an `online raid`.
 If that's not the case, you are able to do an `offline raid`.

 ## To keep in mind
 * `Offline raids` load a copy of the other player's last saved state, meaning that nothing you do while in this mode will have any effect on the rest of them.